What Is M Code In CNC?

 M code is a programming language used in CNC machining to control the actions of the machine.
 It is a set of instructions that guides the machine to perform specific functions, such as turning on the coolant, changing the tool, or starting the spindle.
 M code is a part of the G-code language, which is the standard language used in CNC machining.

-Read More: How Much Is A Kern CNC Machine?
+Read More: How To Soundproof A CNC Machine?

 M code is represented by a letter followed by a number, which indicates the specific function that the machine should perform.
 For example, M03 is used to start the spindle in a clockwise direction, while M08 is used to turn on the coolant.